AnidemDex/Godot-EventSystem/docs/getting-started/creating-a-custom-event.md

 Here you can see the structure of how is (more or less) the logic used after the execution of an event:

-1. EventManager starts the sequence.&#x20;
+1. EventManager starts the sequence.
+This can be using the first element in the timeline or using an event directly.
-2. EventManager executes an event.
+2. EventManager executes the event.
 3. The event emits the signal `event_started`.
-4. The event calls your `execute()` function.
+4. The event calls your `_execute()` function.
 5. EventManager waits for the `event_finished` signal to know to continue with the next event.

-The process is repeated until there are no more events in the sequence.
+The process is repeated until there are no more events in the sequence, or when the EventManager can't find a defined `next_event` in the event.

 ## Make a script